 - Sign up with some affiliate networks which should get you on your way to earning money.

-- As well as affiliates, sign up with Google Adsense.
+- As well as affiliates, sign up for Google Adsense.
 This allows you to place adverts on your blog and start earning money straight away.

 - You don’t need to pay for expensive images (or get sued for copyright infringement).
 Get free to use stock images from sites like Pixabay (our favourite), rgbstock or Freerangestock.